lizmat/articles/cases-of-UPPER-1.md

 So what makes more sense to use?
 The `BEGIN` phaser, or the `constant` directive?
 For a part that depends on your coding style, and another part on the complexity of the code that you want to execute at compile time.
 And sometimes you [use them side-by-side](https://github.com/lizmat/Text-Emoji/blob/main/lib/Text/Emoji.rakumod#L4-L15).

+> Note that the [`use` statement](https://docs.raku.org/syntax/use) also may execute code at compile time if the module used has *not* been pre-compiled yet, or has [pre-compilation disabled](https://docs.raku.org/syntax/precompilation).

 #### CHECK

 The [`CHECK` phaser](https://docs.raku.org/syntax/CHECK) gets executed once the entire source code has been compiled into an AST.
 It comes both in `Block` and `thunk` flavours.